-Out of Zahida’s five children only her 19-years-old son – Salim, the eldest – is earning a living.
-He works in a key maker’s shop.
-Salim seldom contributes to the house but Zahida doesn’t seem to mind and seems relieved that he is not asking her for money.
+Out of Zahida’s five children only her eldest – Salim, 19 – is earning a living.
+He works in a keymaker’s shop.
+Salim seldom contributes to the house but Zahida only seems relieved that he is not asking her for money.

-Despite her meagre wages and the high cost of living, Zahida owns a nice TV that the whole family watches – with no money or time for hobbies or outings, TV is the one distraction they have.
+Despite her meagre wages and the high cost of living, Zahida owns a good TV.
+The whole family watches it – with no money or time for hobbies or outings, TV is the one distraction they have.

-“The TV is an important asset for our family, it is the only entertainment my children have.”
-Zahida sighs.
-“When my husband was better we would go out on picnics and to visit relatives but now I can’t take the children mainly because I am so tired after coming home.
+“The TV is an important asset for our family, it is the only entertainment my children have,” Zahida said with a sigh.
+“When my husband was better we would go out on picnics and to visit relatives, but now I can’t take the children mainly because I am so tired after coming home.”

-“I thank God that my husband had the sense to put a roof over our heads, I look at other people always searching for a house,” Zahida said.
+Still, she is grateful.
+“I thank God that my husband had the sense to put a roof over our heads.
+I look at other people always searching for a house,” Zahida said.
 “My own sisters used to live in Lyari in rented homes.
 When things became bad there they tried to move out but they could not find anything they could afford.
 And they had to live in Lyari despite all the violence and police and (para-military) operations there.”

 Electricity bills are not an issue for Zahida.
 Like with much of Karachi’s working poor, Zahida’s home is hooked up to an illegal connection that siphons electricity from the grid.
-Electricity theft, like water theft, is a common problem in Karachi as many new settlements and slums get illegal connections by hooking into municipal supplies placing a burden on resources and leaving tens of thousands with no access at all.
+Electricity theft, like water theft, is common in Karachi; many new settlements and slums get illegal connections by hooking into municipal supplies, placing a burden on resources and leaving tens of thousands with no access at all.
 For the wealthy, they simply purchase from shady middlemen who themselves are tapping into those same supplies but the transaction has the veneer of legitimacy.

 “Who will marry my daughters if I can’t give them a dowry?
 Everyone knows my husband is incapable of earning and I spend many sleepless nights worrying over this.